webdavis/Maeve/README.md

 - [ ] Display the high and low temperature using a free (preferably open-source) weather API
 - [ ] Stop just goofing around and finally set up tests and CI for things

-## 🤝🏼 How to Work on this Project
+## 🤝🏼 How You can Contribute to this Project

-For details on how to work on this project, see [CONTRIBUTING.md](./CONTRIBUTING.md#getting-started).
+For details on how to contribute to this project, see [CONTRIBUTING.md](./CONTRIBUTING.md#getting-started).